 15.2.2 as part of a securitization transaction (or a similar transaction in which the rights and obligations in connection with this Promissory Note are transferred to a special-purpose issuing corporation) or as part of any other transaction in which their risk or exposure is transferred or hedged; or—

-15.2.3 to any person (even if s/he is not among the beneficiaries enumerated above), at the discretion of the Bank and without limitation (except if and insofar as said limitation is enshrined in law)—and this, if an event occurred that entitles the Bank to demand immediate repayment of the Secured Sums, as specified in Section 6 supra.
+15.2.3 to any person (even if s/he is not among the beneficiaries enumerated above), at the discretion of the Bank and without limitation (except if and insofar as said limitation is enshrined in law)—and this, if an event occurred that entitles the Bank to demand immediate repayment of the Secured Sums, as specified in Section 6 above.

 15.2.4 To eliminate doubt, in any case of transfer of the rights and obligations in connection with this Promissory Note, the Bank shall not be prevented from serving as a credit manager, a trustee of collateral, or other function in relation to said rights and obligations in connection with this Promissory Note.